karahbit/RU_Healthy/Demo2/1_code/1_0_android/Readme_1_0.txt

 ANDROID CODE

 INSTALLATION
-In order to access the RU Healthy? android code, install the RU Healthy?
-App on your phone.
+In order to access the RU Healthy? android code, install ile RU Healthy?
+App on your phone by following the steps bwlow:
+1) Download the RU Healthy.apk file in this folder.
+2) Open the file from your mobile device
+3) Follow the on screen instructions for installations.

 Please note that the program requires a Android API level 15 of (Codename: Ice Cream Sandwich, version 4.0.3)  or above for proper installation.